Juancho-Coding/movie-theater/readme.md

 These are some features that could be added in the future to enrich the user experience:

-- 🧑‍💼 **Panel administrativo**: Interface for adding new movies, schedules, auditoriums, and viewing seat occupancy analytics.
+- 🧑‍💼 **Management Panel**: Interface for adding new movies, schedules, auditoriums, and viewing seat occupancy analytics.